33 - 37 High Street,

 It opened as the Odeon Theatre on 31st August 1936 with Eddie Cantor in “Strike Me Pink”.
 The exterior is in a traditional brick and stone construction and with a rather ‘old fashioned’ looking interior, it was not typical of an Odeon styled cinema, although it was designed by Andrew Mather who was designing many Odeon theatres at that time.
 Seating was provided for 1,102 in the stalls and 468 in the balcony.

 The Odeon closed on 30th August 1975 with Oliver Reed in “The Four Musketeers”.
-It remained closed for a while until in early-1976 it re-opened as a Top Rank Bingo Club which in later years has become a Mecca Bingo Club which remains open today.
-On 8th March 2018 Mecca Bingo announced that due to a decilne in business they would not be renewing the lease and the bingo club would be closing.
-The building has been purchased by Ashford Borough Councile for possible redevelopment.
+It remained closed for a while until in early-1976 it re-opened as a Top Rank Bingo Club which in later years has become a Mecca Bingo Club.
+On 8th March 2018 Mecca Bingo announced that due to a decline in business they would not be renewing the lease and the bingo club would be closing.
+It was closed on 7th July 2018.
+The building has been purchased by Ashford Borough Council for possible redevelopment.

 Just login to your account and subscribe to this theater